School Partnership Program

 This collection of Learning Stories represents some of the partnerships we have entered into and will hopefully provide some idea of the scope that we are prepared to address.
 It is not a complete collection of partnerships that have operated and it does not define the scope we are prepared to embrace.
 Hopefully schools considering partnerships will be inspired by these stories and those featured will feel proud of their achievements.

-- Moomba Park Primary School (MS Word - 821 kb)
+- Coolaroo South Primary School Partnership (MS Word - 1.62 MB)